Benetton B192: Competition history

 The car was quite competitive with Michael Schumacher and Martin Brundle scoring several podiums with it.
 Schumacher, in his first full F1 season, came of age as a Grand Prix driver when he won the rain-affected Belgian Grand Prix after a clever pit strategy put him in the lead after dropping behind Brundle with a brief off and realizing upon seeing Brundle's tyres that the wets were blistering as the track dried.
 Brundle came close to a possible victory at the Canadian Grand Prix, chasing race leader Gerhard Berger until a transmission issue ended his bid at winning the race.
 Schumacher would finish the season third in the standings, Brundle sixth.

 Schumacher driving the B192 at the 1992 Monaco Grand Prix.

 The car had a very well-designed, nimble chassis and it made the most of the disadvantages it inherited with the under-powered Ford V8.
 It did not have the sophisticated driver aids of its rivals, lacking active suspension, ABS, traction control, and a semi-automatic gearbox.

 When Martin Brundle drove the B192 again in 2008 at Silverstone, he recalled that although it was slightly tail-happy, it was very comfortable to drive and said of it "...I can live with it, it's great!".
 It was a substantial improvement over the previous year's car which Brundle described as being "very heavy on the steering", "a real challenge to drive ... and sometimes it felt like a bathtub with a loose wheel".

 Benetton finished third in the Constructors' Championship in 1992 after scoring points in every race of the season, with Schumacher finishing third in the Drivers' Championship with 53 points, ahead of reigning world champion Ayrton Senna, who won three races to Schumacher's one but who struggled with retirements.

 Legacy

 Although not held in awe like some of its more successful contemporaries, the B192 was recognised as a step forward for the Benetton team.
 Rory Byrne's philosophy of "evolution not revolution" meant that many of this car's features were integrated into the design of Schumacher's title-winning '94 and '95 Benettons.
 Schumacher's win at Belgium would also prove to be the last win for a Formula One car using a conventional manual transmission.

+In 2026, B192 chassis B192-05 (with which Schumacher took his first victory in Belgium) was sold for €5,082,000 at Broad Arrow Auctions online sale.

+BOSS GP

+The B192 was used in the BOSS GP Series, driven by Patrick d’Aubreby and won the Open Class title in 2005.